microsoft/atlas-design/.changeset/cuddly-moose-carry.md

 '@microsoft/atlas-css': patch
 ---

-Add underline to banner link
+Add underline to banner and notification links